redcode/Z80/README.md

 ## Installation

-The Z80 library is available on various package managers.
-For an up-to-date list and installation instructions, see the "[Installation](https://github.com/redcode/Z80/wiki/Installation)" page on the repository [wiki](https://github.com/redcode/Z80/wiki).
+The Z80 library is available through various package managers.
+For an up-to-date list and installation instructions, see the "[Installation](https://github.com/redcode/Z80/wiki/Installation)" page on the repository wiki.

 ## Installation from source code